 Master of Agribusiness

-These are advanced 2-year degree programs that require a related undergraduate degree for entry.
+A Master of Agribusiness is an advanced 2-year degree program that requires a related undergraduate degree for entry.
 Common courses at the graduate level include:

 - Agribusiness international marketing